 The label on this original battery shows part number POHC P/N 4235 010 12531, Battery Mfg Sony and Type Li-Ion on it.
 Yours might have a different part number such as POHC P/N 4235 010 15362 and Battery Mfg Sanyo but it should still be a Li-Ion type (Lithium-Ion.)

 Compare the original battery to its replacement as shown at the top of the photo below.
 This is a 49mm long by 14mm diameter 3.7V Lithium-Ion battery.
 Also available in green!
-Please support us with writing these repair guides by buying your replacement battery through our secure online shop at ToothbrushBattery.com.
+Please support us with writing these repair guides by buying your replacement battery through our secure online shop here at ToothbrushBattery.com.
 Note the groove around the circumference of each battery.
 This is at the positive end of the battery.

 Insert the new battery into its holder with the pins at an angle so they line up with the holes in the circuit board.
 Make sure you get the polarity (+/-) correct!